Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Proof of the minimax results

-The idea of the proof is to proceed as follows: First, we show that the left-hand side of the inequality forms a tight sequence (uniformly in $b$).
-Then, the claim is established in a second step, where we show that the right-hand side with appropriate $(y,h)$ diverges to infinity in probability, uniformly in $b$, i.e. that
+The idea of the proof is to proceed as follows: First, we show that the left-hand side of the inequality forms an asymptotically tight sequence (uniformly in $b$).
+Then, the claim is established in a second step in which it is shown that